dparedesh/electron-charge-misid/README.md

 The macro will output the *charge misidentification rates that minimize the likelihood* as a function of the electron $|\eta|$ and $p_\text{T}$.
 Those rates are stored in 2D histograms, and saved into a file in a .root format.

-## Estimate the background from charge misidentification
+## Estimation of the background from charge misidentification

 Once the charge misidentification rates are estimated, every event in the opposite-sign sample is scaled by applying a weight computed using Equations (1) and (2).